Mauriyin/vuepress-homepage/docs/README.md

 My research focuses on the scheduling and resource allocation algorithms in wireless communication, especially for the next generation 5G and Wi-Fi systems.
 I am also working on applying machine learning algorithms to complex wireless systems to build more intellegent wireless system in the future.

-<font color='red'> I am actively looking for full time position starts from Summar 2023. </font>
+<font color='red'> I am actively looking for full time position starts from Summer 2023. </font>
 ## News

 - [Jun 2022] Present our work on 6 GHz Wi-Fi in [WNS3 2022](https://www.nsnam.org/research/wns3/wns3-2022/program/)